2019: November 9-15 (7 places left) November 16-22 (SOLD OUT)

 - Six night’s accommodation at New Heights (various room options are available, please see accommodation tab)

-- All meals (from dinner on Saturday evening, to breakfast on Friday morning) excluding dinner on two of the evenings, when we will take you to local restaurants
+- All meals (from dinner on Saturday evening, to breakfast on Friday morning) excluding dinner on one evening, when we will take you to Firefly restaurant on Elbow Cay, and lunch on two of the trip days, to enable you to make the most of Hopetown and Green Turtle Cay visits

 - A full guided swimming itinerary, based on two swims a day